User’s guide¶

 ERROR: Reporting diffusion measurements of fiber clusters. failed.
 No diffusion measurement (.csv) files generated.

-the statistics can be computed from the 3D Slicer Graphical User Interface: by selecting the Diffusion/Quantify/Tractography Measurements menu, the folder that contains the identified bundles (typically names AnatomicalTracts after WMA has run), can be selected, and an output filename be given to obtain the statistics of interest.
-Selecting the Column_Hierarchy option allows to lay out the statistics across columns.
+after WMA has run), can be selected, and an output filename be given to obtain the statistics of interest.
+Selecting theColumn_Hierarchy

-Relevant notes#
+Relevant notes¶

 By default, QSIprep output data are in subject space aligned to AC-PC: AC-PC alignment changes the coordinates from the native scanner coordinates to a new system where $0, 0, 0$ is where the midline intersects the anterior commissure.
 This is the same $0, 0, 0$ as in MNI space, so the brains will look somewhat aligned if you open the MNI template and the AC-PC image, as long as it is an adult brain, and despite no (MNI) template warping taking place by default.